xoconoch/statikserve/README.md

 # Statikserve

 Serve a static site publicly and upload new builds via a secret token.
-Supports gzip compression.
 Set the `AUTH_TOKEN` env variable in the compose file and push your static site as follows:

 ```bash